 Meanwhile, the Core i7-12700K and Core i5-12600K will set you back $589 USD and $409 USD, respectively.
 There are further savings to be made with Intel’s KF processors, which omit integrated graphics and net you a $25 saving.

 Intel’s 12th generation CPUs mark a shift in the company’s approach to processor design.
 It describes Alder Lake as a ‘hybrid’ architecture, with Alder new chips featuring a combination of ‘P-cores’ and ‘E-cores’ rather than the standard homogenous core layout we’re accustomed to with previous generations.

 P-cores, short for performance cores, are designed for tasks such as gaming and productivity workloads and are the closest thing to the standard core model.
 E-cores, short for efficient cores, handle background tasks while running at a lower clock speed with lower power consumption.
 This could, in theory, make processors built on the new architecture have an increased performance-per-watt while simultaneously reducing power consumption and thermals, as specific tasks are allocated to relevant cores, but there’s nothing to confirm that just yet.

-In its recent Architecture Day, Intel confirmed that its lineup of Alder Lake chips will feature up to 16 cores, 24 threads, and 30MB of non-inclusive LL cache.
+In its Architecture Day earlier this year, Intel confirmed that its lineup of Alder Lake chips will feature up to 16 cores, 24 threads, and 30MB of non-inclusive LL cache.
 Two threads are allocated to each P-core while one thread is allocated to each E-core, hence the maximum of 16 cores and 24 threads.